distill (dis-'till) verb: to extract the essence of, to concentrate, to transform

 DISTILL: Established in 2003 , DISTILL shows well-crafted

 and curated Canadian made designs,

 home decor objects

 reflecting contemporary material and visual culture.

 Thank you for supporting an independent retailer and thank you for buying designs made by homegrown Canadian talent.
-Visit soon to see what we have in store.
+Visit me in Stratford soon to see what we have in store.